-My return trip from Nepal on Ethiad Airlines began with a flight 0n an Ethiad A320 from Kathmandu to Ethiad’s hub in Abu Dhabi.
+My return trip from Nepal on Etihad Airlines began with a flight 0n an Etihad A320 from Kathmandu to Etihad’s hub in Abu Dhabi.

 This aircraft has two classes of service, business and economy.
 I had seat 3A, a business class seat.